 20 The wicked are in torment all their days.
-During the years allotted to the tyrant 21 his ears are filled with terrifying sounds, his peace shattered by the attack of maas distress and anguish close in on him.
-25But look: he challenged God, he raised his hand against the Almighty, 26 charging stubbornly against him behind a thick, sturdy shield.
+During the years allotted to the tyrant 21 his ears are filled with terrifying sounds, his peace shattered by the attack of marauders.

+22 He despairs of escaping the darkness and sees himself given to the sword, 23 then left as a prey for vultures, he knows his destruction is at hand.
+24 Thehourofdarknessfillshim withdread, as distress and anguish close in on him.
+25 But look: he challenged God, he raised his hand against the Almighty, 26 charging stubbornly against him behind a thick, sturdy shield.

 27 His face had grown full and fat, his thighs bulged with flesh.

-22He despairs of escaping the darkness and sees himself given to the sword, 23then left as a prey for vultures, he knows his destruction is at hand.

-24The hour of darkness fills him with dread.

 28 He would dwell in ruined cities, in deserted and crumbling houses.
-29 He will not prosper or take root; he will not escape from darkness;

-30 a flame will wither his shoots; the wind will carry off his blossom.

-31Let him not trust in greatness for he will get nothing in return.
+29 He will not prosper or take root; he will not escape from darkness; 30 a flame will wither his shoots; the wind will carry off his blossom.
+31 Let him not trust in greatness for he will get nothing in return.
+32 He will be paid in full before his time, andhisbrancheswillneveragainbegreen.
+33 Like a vine he will be stripped of unripe grapes;

-32He will be paid in full before his time, and his branches will never again be like the olive, he will shed his blossoms.
-34 For the breed of the godless will be and fire will consume the tents of extordeceit will spring from his own womb.
+like the olive, he will shed his blossoms.
+34For the breed of the godless will be barren, and fire will consume the tents of extortioners.